suchetrana/JavaScript/Git_Project/Readme.md

 15. `git remote` -> list down all the remote connection names

 16. Remote connection → It helps you to link two git repositories for uploading and downloading changes from each otherwise

 17. `git remote add <name of remote> <link of the remote>` : this command helps us to add a new link to the remote repo and give a name to it

 18. `git remote rm <name of remote>` : this command deletes a remote connection

 19. `git remote rename <oldname> <newname>` : this command renames the remote connection

 Note: The name of the remote connection is always used to establish communication between

+20. `git add <file1> <file2>` -> this command will add multiple file chnages together in the staging area

+21. `git add .` -> command will add all files from working repo to staging area

+22. `git pull <remote name> <branch name>` -> download latest changes from the branch of mentioned remote repository in yur local repo

+### Recommended practices do

+    -make changes
+    -git add <file>
+    -git commit
+    -git pull
+    -git push